sabinpoudel/Human-Information-Processing-Project/README.md

 This overlap indicates that HRV features do not perfectly distinguish stress from baseline, likely because of individual differences and physiological variability.

-**Conclusion:** Some condition separation exists, but HRV features do not perfectly separate stress from baseline.
+Takeaway: Some condition separation exists, but HRV features do not perfectly separate stress from baseline.

 ---